noordean/Bootcamp-OOP-Assignment/README.md

 # Bootcamp-OOP-Assignment

-This contains a class Employee and its subclass Intern It can be used to check and update staff records
+This contains a class Employee and its subclass Intern, it can be used to check and update staff records

 # Usage
 <p>// for an employee</p>